Public or Charter School Students

 - Tuition and lab fees are waived for all DE approved courses.
 You are not responsible for any tuition balance.

 - Acquire textbooks for your Fall 2019 courses.

 Orange County Public School students

 Print your course schedule through your atlas account and bring it to your guidance counselor for voucher pick-up.
 Take the textbook voucher and Photo ID to the Valencia Bookstore on the campus where you course is located.
 Only the student can pick up textbooks with the voucher.
-Textbooks can be picked up between August 12, 2019 and September 9, 2019.
+Textbooks can be picked up two weeks prior to classes beginning until two weeks after classes start.

 Osceola County Public School students